Sanix-Darker/testa/README.md

 - Tesla is light and simple.
 - Tesla have a specific and very simple grammar for testing "all methods" presents in a file in one time and generate reports.
 - Tesla is build from scratch so it doesn't have any dependency or any kind of troubleshooting with potentials externals libs.
+- Tesla can generate for you a small and readable documentation whatever the language you're using

 ## Tesla can test all theese programming languages